hjellinek/ctk-core/docs/RunningTests_CLI.md

     java -Dctk.tgt.urlRoot=http://myserver:8000/v0.5.1 -jar ctk-cli-0.5.1-SNAPSHOT.jar

-Tip - if you're regularly testing against the same server, you can set an environment variable "ctk_tgt_urlRoot" to avoid having to re-enter that URL all the time on the command line.
+Tip - if you're regularly testing against the same server, you can set an environment variable "ctk_tgt_urlRoot" (or "ctk.tgt.urlRoot" if your environment prefers that) to avoid having to re-enter that URL all the time on the command line.
 How you set environment variables varies with your shell, but a common example would be to add to your ~/.bashrc a line like"

     export ctk_tgt_urlRoot='http://myserver:8000/v0.5.1/'